Missed The Inaugural Northwest Collaborative Futures Conference? Here's your opportunity to catch some of the highlights!

 Kari D. Boyle, LLB — Coordinator, BC Family Justice Innovation Lab, North Vancouver

-Law Society of BC CPD Hours: 3 hours (this course does not contain professional responsibility and ethics, client care and relations, and/or practice management)
+Law Society of BC CPD Hours: 3 hours (this course does not contain professional responsibility and ethics, client care and relations, and/or practice management).
+Please note: The CPD hours of the rebroadcast will either meet or exceed the CPD hours of the original live webinar course.

 Sharon Sutherland — Mediate BC, Vancouver